thoughtspot/quickstarts/snowflake+thoughtspot-everywhere/README.md

 ### Step 5: Add a hamburger menu

 Currently, our app isn’t very useful.
 There is no navigation.
-Let’s go ahead and fix that by adding a hamburger menu using [react-hamburger-menu](https://github.com/negomi/react-burger-menu).
+Let’s go ahead and fix that by adding a hamburger menu using [react-burger-menu](https://github.com/negomi/react-burger-menu).
 Add it to your project:

 ```
-$snowsales-app> npm add react-hamburger-menu
+$snowsales-app> npm add react-burger-menu
 ```